miker704/Strife/patches2.md

     dmserver header bar, dmServer Navbar, dmServer Chat room ,dmServer memberslist, user nav bar are all contained in one component with the exception of server nav bar.
     - Changed All main base containers in servers to allow all server components to be routed together server header bar, Server Chat room ,Server memberslist, user nav bar are all contained in one component with the exception of server nav bar.
+    - Changed All main base containers in guild discovery to allow all guild discovery components to be routed together guild discovery nav bar user nav bar, and guild container list are all contained in one component with the exception of server nav bar.

 ## Backend Changes